cmdimkpa/BlockMagic/README.md

 # BlockMagic for Python
-## Simple & Fast Web I/O on Secure Blockchain
+## Simple & Fast Web I/O on a Secure Blockchain
 **BlockMagic** is a blockchain for secure data storage and retrieval.
 It delivers fast data I/O for web and mobile applications while ensuring security and privacy of your data.

 Install from Pip: